Artist Statement:

 Bio:

 Levi S. Nelson is a painter who studied at the Rocky Mountain College of Art.
 In addition to his B.A. in Illustration, he spent several years as a textile designer.
 His work centers around themes of damage, fragility, and loss.
-He has shown work in various spaces throughout Denver and was selected to participate in a juried show in California last year.
+He has shown work in Colorado, Massachusetts, and was selected to participate in a juried show in California.
 Levi is from Lander, Wyoming, has lived in Denver, and currently resides in Salem, MA.